fredkyang/cse6010-buzznav/README.md

 # BuzzNav - Georgia Tech Campus Navigation System

 Campus routing prototype for CSE6010.

 We build a directed, weighted graph from OpenStreetMap data, run A*, Dijkstra algorithms (with optional via points) to generate turn-by-turn directions web-based visualization.

 ## Features
 - Shortest-path search with A* on GT campus graph
 - Optional via points (multiple intermediate stops) in order or optimized order computed in parallel by segment
-- Turn-by-Turn Directions that include distances, directions, and building-based instructions
+- Turn-by-turn directions that include distances, directions, and building-based instructions
 - Real-time route visualization with OpenStreetMap

 ## Project Structure